Discover folk - the CRM for people-powered businesses

 How to share your Google contacts with your team

-There are a few ways you can do so directly from your Google Workspace that we’ll unpack.
-But we recommend using a CRM.
+There are a few ways you can do so directly from your Google Workspace that we'll unpack.
+But for sales teams of 20-50 people looking for seamless collaboration, we recommend using folk CRM as the most efficient solution.

 1. Sharing Google Contacts from Gmail